RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/execute.md

 ---
 Title: Execute
 linkTitle: execute
 description: Runs a Redis command.
+A more flexible version of executeArray.
 weight: 50
 alwaysopen: false
 categories: ["Modules"]